-Join Matt Bailey for an in-depth discussion in this video Find keyword research resources, part of SEO: Keyword Strategy in Depth.
+Join Matt Bailey for an in-depth discussion in this video Find keyword research resources, part of SEO: Keyword Strategy.

 Fortunately when we begin our investigation of keywords, there are a lot of resources available in which to use to star building your keyword list.
 The places that you can go to find keywords are innumerable.
 There are a lot of keyword research tools, and we are going to cover some of those in this course.
 A great way to get it right from the source, is from your webmaster tools in Google or from Bing.
 We're going to cover Bing in this session right now.
 You can also look at your analytics program, to get a sense of which search engines are sending people to your website, for which words, and then seeing how they progress through your website.

 And if they become customers ultimately.
 You can also use Google's AdPlanner.
 Which will help you see which words are most popular, which ones are in demand, and help you understand the keyword universe that's out there.
 Let's go to the Bing webmaster tool set.
 Bing is pretty in-depth, and in their keyword report, you can go to the search keywords.
 It will show you all the keywords that have delivered searchers to your website.
 It will also show you how many times your website has appeared in the search results for that keyword, and how many times your result was clicked on, for people to go to your website.

 And the average position of that keyword in the results.
 You can also go to this tab where it says pages served.
 And what that will show you, is for that specific keyword which pages appeared in the search results, and which pages showed up in the search results for that term.
 And so you can see when people searched for a specific term, which page tends to rank the highest, and which page people tend to enter your website seeing.